ic-crc/crc-covlib/python-wrapper/examples/README.md

 ### local-ray
 Elapsed time comparison between running a few coverage simulations sequentially and in parallel using [Ray](https://www.ray.io/) on the local machine.

+### numba-jit-compiling
+Some functionalities from the helper sub-package may be translated into optimized machine code using [Numba](https://numba.pydata.org/).
+Numba's just in time (JIT) compiling is disabled by default in crc-covlib but this example shows how to enable it.

 ### overview
 Example using most of the Simulation object's methods.
 Shows how each method can be called (input parameters, returned values).